Healthy Homes Assessment Manor Park

 building insulation inspection

-A warm dry home is an ideal house
+A comfortable, dry home is an ideal house

 Insulation Manor Park

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about the Healthy Homes insulation standard.
+Find out all the details about this Healthy Homes insulation quality.

 Manor Park Moisture Ingress & Drainage